 Beyond the price of housing itself, residential utility costs are extremely affordable, coming in as the second lowest in the country.
-And a homestead exemption on the first $75,000 in value for the primary residence of Louisiana homeowners further lowers an already palatable tax rate.
+Plus: a homestead property tax exemption on the first $75,000 in value for the primary residence of Louisiana homeowners further lowers an already palatable tax rate.

-Prospective homeowners interested in living among the historic architecture New Orleans is known for will want to focus their search on the city proper and its older-construction homes, while newer home construction awaits buyers in areas like Gentilly, Lakeview, and St. Tammany Parish, where significant population increases beginning in the 1990s has resulted in the steady development of new construction homes in planned communities.
+Prospective homeowners interested in living among the historic architecture New Orleans is known for will want to focus their search on the city proper and its older-construction homes, while newer home construction awaits buyers in areas like Gentilly, Lakeview, and St. Tammany Parish, where significant population increases since the 1990s have resulted in the steady development of new homes in planned communities.

-Finally, downtown New Orleans has recently experienced a spike in housing development, bringing to market thousands of high-end condominiums and apartments (traditionally difficult to find in the region) as well as influx of shared housing developments.
+Finally, downtown New Orleans has recently experienced a spike in housing development, bringing to market thousands of apartments and high-end condominiums – traditionally difficult to find in the region – as well as an influx of shared housing developments.

 Real estate rentals in the city itself are a combination of small home apartments and duplexes found in residential neighborhoods and the French Quarter, along with condos and newly constructed units downtown.
-Outside of the city of New Orleans, in neighboring parishes like Jefferson, St. Bernard, and St. Tammany, the rental market features more multi-unit complexes.
+Outside of the city, in neighboring parishes like Jefferson, St. Bernard, and St. Tammany, the rental market features more multi-unit complexes.